 CFR-I report a placebo test of their quasi-experimental design based on changes in predicted scores where predictions are made using only variables that are unaffected by teacher assignments.
 Specifically, CFR-I regress observed scores on parent characteristics, then average the fitted values at the school-grade-subject-year level, difference across years, and use this as the dependent variable in the quasi-experimental regression.
-This specification is reported in Column 3 of Table 1.20 In both samples, the year-on-year change in mean predicted VA is uncorrelated with the change in mean predicted scores, with an estimated coefficient of 0.008 in North Carolina and 0.004 in New York.
+This specification is reported in Column 3 of Table 1.
+In both samples, the year-on-year change in mean predicted VA is uncorrelated with the change in mean predicted scores.